 A portfolio of recently SOLD facade & rooftop paintings.

-Most of these were exhibited in various group shows in 2017.
+Some of these were exhibited in various group shows in 2017.
+The most recent ones sold before they

 The rooftop and powerpole paintings started when I wanted to photograph the Balmain village but there were too many obstructions and clutter, so I looked up.
 Do you ever look up at the sky, see blue and feel a tremendous sense of space and freedom?
 What I find fascinating in looking up, is that there is a whole new visual panorama that would otherwise go unnoticed.